This document describes the output image files created by DIRSIG. These image files are created by the following components:

 • 64-bit double-precision floating-point truth values

-• The pixel and band data is organized as "band interleaved by pixel" (BIP).
+• The pixel and band data is always organized as "band interleaved by pixel" (BIP).

 The "band interleaved by pixel" (BIP) data order means a multi-band image file is written in the order: